A Connection in LityxIQ is a "pointer" to an external source of data. Some examples of connections to external sources include:

 Generally, connecting to external data sources requires knowing information about that data source, as well as your credentials to access it.
 Before creating the connection in LityxIQ, ensure you have that information.
 This document will describe how to create a new connection and manage existing ones.

-To see a list of all available data connections that have been created in your LityxIQ instance, use the Tools menu in the upper right corner of the LityxIQ interface, and select Data Connections.
+To see a list of all available data connections that have been created in your LityxIQ instance, use the Tools menu in the left panel of the LityxIQ interface, and select Data Connections.

 A table showing all available connections will be shown.

-From here, you can create new connections using the Create New Connection button, or manage existing connections by selecting one from the list and using the Selected Connection button.
+From here, you can create new connections using the Create New Connection button, or manage existing connections by selecting one from the list and using the Selected Connection button, or right-clicking an existing connection.
 The options are discussed in detail below.